How to Become a Medical Equipment Repair Technician

 Online programs in biomedical technology are available at the associate's and bachelor's degree levels.
 Although most programs...

-Training for medical equipment repairers is offered through associate's, bachelor's and master's degree programs in biomedical...
+Training for medical equipment repairers is offered through associate's and bachelor's programs in biomedical engineering...

 - Medical Diagnostics Equipment Repair Training and Education Programs